l337quez/GNU-Pytronic/README.md

 ## Last version alpha 0.001
 In this version several details are arranged in the calculation of capacitors and the search for commercial values ​​is attached, as well as the resistors and inductors tab.

-The graphical interface was modified, placing tabs and the window was resized.
+The graphical interface is modified, placing tabs and the window is resized.

 <p align="center"><img src="https://github.com/l337quez/GNU-Pytronic/blob/master/Sources/versiones/V%200.001.jpg"></p>